SBauer93/BobbelTank---MarcoPolo/README.md

 The simulator reads your entity information from variable *bobbel_entities* in **properties.js** and generates a living Entity-Object for every entity containing current states, positions, sensor-polygons, some helper functions etc.

 ### Properties
 The Entity-Object contains the follwing properties you can use and change.
+If you need to store new information in a property during simulation, just use ```entity.someproperty = "whatever";```.

 * **name:** string name of an entity provided in properties.js
 * **img_src:** image path provided in properties.js